iterative/dvc.org/static/docs/commands-reference/remote.md

 * **`local`** - modify the [local](/doc/user-guide/dvc-files-and-directories)
 configuration file (`.dvc/config.local`).
-This is useful when you are modifying private options in your config, that you don't want to track and share through Git (credentials, private locations, etc).
+This is useful when you are modifying private options or local environment specific settings in your config, that you don't want to track and share through Git (credentials, private locations, etc).

 Remote `name` and `option` name are required.
 Option names are remote type specific.
 See below examples and a list of per remote type - AWS S3, Google cloud, Azure, SSH, and others.

+This command modifies a section in the DVC [config file](/doc/user-guide/dvc-files-and-directories).
+Alternatively, `dvc config` or manual editing could be used to change settings.

 <details>